Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 - Introduce yourself: Start by introducing yourself and your relationship to the NDIS applicant.
 Include details about how long you have been providing care, and the nature of the care you provide.

-- Describe the impact of caring: Explain the physical, emotional and social impact that caring for the applicant has had on you and the applicant's family.
+- Describe the impact: Explain the physical, emotional and social impact that caring for the applicant has had on you and the applicant's family.

 - Discuss the need for extra support: Explain what extra support and funding would mean for you and the applicant's family.
 This can include information about any specific needs or requirements that you have, as well as any areas where additional support could make a significant difference.